ramonberrutti/diy-service-mesh/README.md

 ## Creating the http applications

-First we are going to create two simple http applications, one is going to be the client and the other the server.
-Because gRPC is a bit more complex, we are going to learn about H2 and gRPC in the next steps.

-We are going to create four applications:

 - **http-client**: This application if going to call the `http-server` service.
 - **http-server**: This application is going to be called by the `http-client` service.

+In the next steps, `grpc-client` and `grpc-server` are going to be created.

 http-client:
 ```go
 func main() {
 	ctx, cancel := signal.NotifyContext(context.Background(), syscall.SIGINT, syscall.SIGTERM)